FinisTerrae

+CESGA provides a range of supercomputing services to researchers and technologists.
+These services include expert advice on algorithm selection and development, code porting and optimization for high-performance computing, cloud computing resources, and remote visualization tools.
+CESGA's services are available to researchers from Galician universities, CSIC centers, and public and private research and development departments.
+Typical users include those working with supercomputers, workstations, or PC networks for complex calculations.

 Overview

 The main Finisterrae characteristics are depicted on the following table:

 One of the special characteristics about FinisTerrae I supercomputer is the ratio between cores and RAM.
 This was one reason that it received the denomination of "singular technical and scientific installation" from the Spanish government, a denomination given to some installations which have some value that makes them singular in some way.
 Some of those installations include the Canary Island grand telescope, or the Alba synchrotron.

 Even if this is the third fastest supercomputer in Spain, some projects that require special amounts of memory cannot be held by the first or second supercomputer, and therefore must be executed on the Finisterrae.

 Architecture

 FinisTerrae I

 FinisTerrae supercomputer, located in CESGA is an integrated system by shared-memory nodes with and SMP NUMA architecture.

 FinisTerrae is composed of 144 computational nodes: